 Michael is also Managing Partner of Rudin West Development, based in Aspen, Colorado.
 Rudin West Development has built two mixed-use projects totaling 50,000 square feet.
 Recent projects in New York include The Greenwich Lane and Dock72, a 675,000-square foot class A office building in the Brooklyn Navy Yard.

 Michael is a member of a number of industry-related organizations that include The Real Estate Board of New York Real Estate Technology Committee, The Real Estate Round Table Sustainability Policy Advisory Committee, the WiredScore Advisory Board, the NYU Furman Center Advisory Board, and the Urban Land Institute.
 Michael serves on the board of the three Rudin Family foundations as well as The First Tee of Metropolitan New York, the Downtown Brooklyn Partnership, Friends of the BQX, and the Aspen Art Museum.

-Michael lives in Manhattan with his wife Sabrina, their son Lukas, and their dog Hoppy.
+Michael lives in Manhattan with his wife Sabrina, their sons Lukas and Dylan, and their dog Hoppy.